Ludovick Gagnon, the Sphinx team's new recruit

 The Sphinx team works on partial differential equations, control theory, inverse problems and numerical analysis.
 For my part, I work more specifically on control theory.Can you elaborate?It is the study of the evolution of a system's state (temperature of a room, shape of a wave in a canal) as a function of a force (our control - for example, air conditioning or a wave generator).
 On a mathematical level, we focus on seeing which states are accessible depending on the type of control selected.
 This theory has numerous applications.
 Two are of particular interest to me, due to the presence of a non-linear stable state, the soliton:

-- Solitons are also used in optical fibres in bit transmission, as the impulse sent is in the form of a soliton.
-The stability of the solitons enables information to be sent over several thousand kilometres.
+Solitons are also used for optical fibers in bit transmission, as the impulse sent is in the form of a soliton.
+The stability of the solitons enables information to be sent over several thousand kilometers.
 However, when disturbances on the line are too strong, the soliton can be altered and bits - and therefore information - are lost.
-Several techniques are used to amplify the signal along the optical fibre in order to prevent this bit loss.
+Several techniques are used to amplify the signal along the optical fiber in order to prevent this bit loss.
 Rather than amplifying the signal along the line, I am trying to find a way of taking long range action by means of the source in order to maintain the soliton's shape.

 And in answer to the question: "if you were a famous character, who would you be...?"
 There is a mathematician who has always fascinated me, and many others: Paul Erdos.
 He is admired by many for his scientific contribution but I think that what inspires me the most is his nomadic lifestyle.